kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 scheduler accounts for the reservation correctly.
-It is however a hack: the pod serves no workload purpose, must be kept in sync with the daemon's actual consumption, and adds operational overhead.
+It is however a hack: the pod serves no workload purpose, must be kept in sync with the daemon's actual consumption, and adds operational overhead. plus, the pod should started first (or among the first), but there's no real direct/explicit control over the ordering on which kubelet restore pods

 **No feature gate.** Hugepages are already GA, so the change could land as a direct fix.
 A gate adds rollback safety (disabled = reject hugepage keys in